October 20, 2016 - Jennifer Milyko is Adventure Cycling's Routes & Mapping Assistant Director

-If you ask a traveling cyclist about their scariest moment on a bike, many of them will respond with a tale about an encounter with a loose dog.
+If you ask a traveling cyclist about their scariest moment on a bike, many of them will respond with a tale of an encounter with a loose dog.

-This is a situation which cyclists can encounter on roads across the U.S. and around the world.
-Though we haven’t formally tracked the number of reports we’ve received from each U.S. state, anecdotally it seems like Kentucky holds the lead in cyclist vs. dog encounters in the U.S.
+This is a situation cyclists can encounter on roads across the U.S. and around the world.
+Though we haven’t formally tracked the number of reports we’ve received from each U.S. state, anecdotally, it seems like Kentucky holds the lead in cyclist vs. dog encounters in the U.S.

-When I recently spoke with Troy Hearn, Kentucky Bicycle Pedestrian Program Coordinator, about the issue he didn’t shy away.
+When I spoke with Kentucky Bicycle Pedestrian Program Coordinator Troy Hearn about the issue, he didn’t shy away.
 Troy, a long-time cyclist, knows firsthand there are trade offs to riding the great, low-traffic roads of rural Kentucky on routes like our TransAmerica Trail.
 “Truth is,” he said, “dogs roam free on our country roads.”

-Going on numbers alone, Kentucky hosts the second-highest number of miles on the TransAm, so it’s possible the reports are slightly skewed by vastness of Kentucky’s roads and not just the nature of the communities that rest along them.
-While we have talked about the possibility of a reroute in Kentucky, it doesn’t look promising.
-In order to retain the rural aspect of the route it isn’t likely we’d find another set of roads that would be dramatically different in this respect.
+Going on numbers alone, Kentucky hosts the second-highest number of miles on the TransAm, so it’s possible the reports are slightly skewed by the vastness of Kentucky’s roads and not just the nature of the communities that rest along them.
+While we have talked about the possibility of changing our route in Kentucky, it doesn’t look promising.
+In order to retain the rural aspect of the route, it isn’t likely we’d find another set of roads that would be dramatically different in this respect.

-All that being said, what should you do when you see Rover on the road ahead of you?
-There are many tactics you might employ, each with it’s own positives and negatives, several of which are described in these articles recommended by Troy as resources: Dealing with Dogs at CrazyGuyOnABike, Dealing with Dogs on A Bike Tour from TravellingTwo, and How to Deal with Aggressive Dogs on Your Ride at Bicycling Magazine.
+All that being said, what should you do when you see “Rover” on the road ahead of you?
+There are many tactics you might employ, each with it’s own positives and negatives, several of which are described in these articles: Dealing with Dogs at CrazyGuyOnABike, Dealing with Dogs on A Bike Tour from TravellingTwo, and How to Deal with Aggressive Dogs on Your Ride at Bicycling Magazine.

 If you have a particularly scary encounter with a dog on one of our routes, please report it to us with as much information as you can about the location on a map correction card or to @acaroutes on Twitter with the route-specific hashtag.
 If we can pinpoint problem areas, we can alert future cyclists about these stretches via our online addenda system.